MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Get-MgGroupThreadPostExtension.md

 The table in the Permissions section lists the resources that support open extensions.
 The following table lists the three scenarios where you can get an open extension from a supported resource instance.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaBetaGroupThreadPostExtension](/powershell/module/Microsoft.Graph.Beta.Groups/Get-MgBetaGroupThreadPostExtension?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)